sfermigier/fermigier.com-gridsome/blocks/business.md

 ---
-slug: business
+title: Business
 ---

-## Businesses I have founded
+## Companies I have founded

 * [Abilian](https://www.abilian.com/): I've founded Abilian in 2012.
   Abilian is a company dedicated to the development of enterprise